Careless Referrals Cost Reputations

 Putting aside how the law would interpret your actions, giving a referral should be treated with the utmost care.
 It is your reputation and relationships which are at stake.
 Your contacts are the most precious asset in your business so don't squander them.

 Take your time to get to know the people you meet.
-Do they "walk the talk" in general terms?
+Do they 'walk the talk' in general terms?
 Do they turn up on time and do what they say they will do?
+Maybe the first thing you can offer them is just introductions to people who may be able to help them.
+If so make it clear to both parties that this is not a promise or recommendation, it's just an introduction.

 Only refer people you know and trust and that you would use if you were buying their services.
 If you haven't used their services yourself, who do you know who has or can they provide bona fide testimonials that you can check out?